Explore text properties

 is added at the end of the text to indicate hidden overflow text.

 Max lines allows you to set the number of lines of text before it truncates.
+Max lines is available only if truncate text is enabled, and:

 - Text resizing is set to auto height or auto width